 - The Creator – this archetype is imaginative, inventive, and driven.
 It is the artist with boundless imagination.
 These brands are the visionaries who create the world in new, unique ways.
 They desire innovation, creativity, and perfection.
 Creators differ from Magicians by digging in tactically to create covet-worthy products.
 Brand Examples: Adobe, Crayola, Legos, Tinker Toys

-Just like the Queen of England is very different from David Copperfield, so is Disney a drastically different brand from Dyson Vacuums.
+Just like the Queen of England is very different from Britney Spears, so is Disney a drastically different brand from Dyson Vacuums.
 The messaging that would sell one product would obviously not sell the other.
 But understanding the personality of a brand is not enough.
 The brand must also determine its voice.

 Whether you are familiar with the term or not, you experience Brand Voice every day.
 So what exactly is it?
 Brand voice refers to the energy, voice, vibe, and emotion infused into a company’s communications.
 It encompasses everything from the words and language you use, to the emotion and memories your marketing assets aim to invoke.

 Coca-Cola is a great example when it comes to consistent brand voice.
 There’s a reason they are one of the most recognizable and popular brands in the world.
 The Coca-Cola voice is positive, friendly, and down-to-earth.
 They are always showing us concepts of what a happy life looks like accompanied by a positive voice.

 The digital landscape is crowded.
 It’s filled with chatter from brands and individuals alike.
 You can only stand out so much based on your visual content, logo, or product features alone.
 Your written content needs that same attention and consistency you give to the other elements of your brand presence.

 More than ever, readers want to make an emotional connection with the brands they follow or give business to.
 They want to read content that speaks to them, not at them, and not past them.
 This is where the tone of your messaging comes in.